UPDATED – December 2020

 Security deposit replacement laws mark the industry-wide trend towards eliminating deposits entirely.

-To see a list of state and city deposit restrictions and deposit replacement laws, view our Deposit Replacement Law Tracker.
+To see a list of state and city deposit restrictions and deposit replacement laws as of December 2020, view our Deposit Replacement Law Tracker.

 Security deposit restrictions deal strictly with how security deposits are to be structured and managed.
 Historically they have been the most common deposit laws, based primarily on tightening maximum deposit amounts, regulating how soon deposit funds must be returned, and requiring deposit installment plans.
 However, lawmakers are expanding beyond just deposit restrictions more recently by providing residents and apartment operators other options for moving away from deposits.